Proof of address is a document that serves as a verification of your current place of residence, typically required by

-If all else fails, you can get hold of a proof of address online through a service or company you already have a history with.
+If you haven't been using physical documents, you may be able to get hold of a proof of address online through a service or company you already have a history with.

 Before doing so, we advise you to check with your bank if this method is accepted.

 Once you have the green light from your bank, contact the right authority to get hold of a copy and then simply print it off to present to your bank.

 Alternatively, you can also make a request for a paper copy online and then wait for it to arrive at your doorstep before going ahead with your application.